qdrant/quaterion/docs/source/tutorials/head_layers_skip_connection.rst

           + <────────┘
           │

-The skip-connect layer is similar to the residual block introduced as part of the `ResNet architecture <https://arxiv.org/abs/1512.03385>`_.
+The skip-connection layer is similar to the residual block introduced as a part of the `ResNet architecture <https://arxiv.org/abs/1512.03385>`_.

 The layer passes the signal through 2 routes: in one, it remains unchanged, but in the second, it passes through the linear and gated layers.
 The Gated layer works as a switch.
 If one of its elements is zeroed, the layer will not change the signal in that element.